flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 They are handy if you have complex permission requirements.
 For example, you got a docroot of your Web application owned by the `www-data` user and the `developer` group.
 The new product owner needs read access to the log files of the application.
 Now what?
 She does not have the same UID as the `www-data` user, and adding her to the `developer` group would be too permissive.

 This situation can be tricky as standard Linux permissions only allow one user and one group.
 Sure, you could make everything read-only to everyone, but that would be a bad idea.
-With ACLs, you can solve this situation and add a specific user with read-only permissions to the docroot.
+You can solve this situation with ACLs by adding a new user with read-only permissions to the docroot.

 The situation above is just a simple example, and there are way more complex scenarios that ACLs can solve.